HOW TO MEASURE A LIFE PHILOSOPHY

 When this happens to a life philosophy, the result can be an existential crisis.

-When a life philosophy gets destroyed and there’s nothing there to replace it, the conditions are ripe for a potential fall into nihilism.
+When a life philosophy gets destroyed and nothing is there to replace it, the conditions are ripe for a potential fall into nihilism.
 Nihilism (spoiler alert) isn’t a good life philosophy.

 A good life philosophy is free of contradictions.

 A consistent life philosophy is better than one that isn’t.

 This might seem similar to consistency, but it goes further.